micro-community/development/docs/pages/concepts/platform.markdown

 ## Pricing

-Our pricing is a flat subscription of $35/month and you get unlimited hosting for your services.
-That's it.
+Our pricing is a subscription of $35/dev/month.
+For that you get the ability to deploy upto 10 services, invite 5 people to collaborate with, support for private git repos and secure public api endpoints for your services.

 Cloud and serverless pricing is anxiety inducing in a way that mostly now requires pricing calculators.
 This doesn't make sense to us.
 We believe to start developers should be given a fair flat subscription price and then we charge for additional services you use that are separate to the platform itself.

+## Future

+In the future we'll introduce different pricing tiers for teams and enterprise that include support and SLAs along with additional features for metrics, logs, etc. For now we really want to help small teams and individual developers.

 ## Next Steps